Leviticus 20 – Penalties for Laws Already Given

 ‘For everyone who curses his father or his mother shall surely be put to death.
 He has cursed his father or his mother.
 His blood shall be upon him.

 a.
 Everyone who curses his father or his mother: Virtually all commentators agree this is not the outburst of a small child – or even an adolescent – against their parent, but the settled heart of an adult child against their parent.
-Such inter-generational warfare was not to be tolerated, and punishable by death.
+Such inter-generational warfare was not to be tolerated and was punishable by death.
 This was a crime against the family and the community.

 b.
 Curses his father or his mother: This wasn’t merely saying something bad about or to one’s parents; it was likely the calling down of a death-curse on them.

 i.
 “Elaborate curses, many of which appear to have the nature of magical spells, were current in the ancient Near East, and amongst superstitious people often worked with devastating effect since in the eastern mind the curse carried with itself its own power of execution.”
 (Harrison)

 c.
 Shall surely be put to death: Even considering that this law applied to an adult child who threatened their parent, this was still a severe law.
 Yet according to Deuteronomy 21:18-21 and as it was practiced in ancient Israel, it had a built-in protection for the rights of the child.

 i.
 Deuteronomy 21:18-21 states that the parent did not have the right to carry out this punishment, but they had to bring the accused child before the elders and judges of the city.
 This meant that the parent – against all customs of that time – did not have the absolute power of life and death over their children.

 ii.
 As a practical matter, the judges of Israel rarely if ever administered the death penalty in such cases, yet the child was held accountable.